|Congratulations to this year's championship team!

-instructors, Custer County Sheriff Dan Osmond and Captain Dan Hanson of the Broken Bow Police Department, said that all proceeds
+D.A.R.E. instructors, Custer County Sheriff Dan Osmond and Broken Bow Police Captain Dan Hanson, said all proceeds

-from the golf scramble and generous donations from area businesses and individuals go directly to the D.A.R.E.
-Program.
-D.A.R.E.
+from the tournament and many generous donations from area businesses and individuals go directly to the program which has

 Instructors reach students across